rfrl-ai/android-sdk/README.md

 ### getVersion(): String

 Returns RFRL SDK version string.
-For example: `1.2.21`.
+For example: `1.2.30`.

+### muteErrorMessages: Boolean

+Setting this field to `true` will mute all error toasts displayed by SDK.

 ## RfrlContext